Coming in 2020

 305 Years Ago, 360 Post Bellum (2425 by the old calendar):

 Next to a tranquil body of water, an eighty-foot cliff rose from a narrow, silty beach.
-A disk-shaped platform sped fifty-feet above the shoreline.
+A disk-shaped platform sped fifty feet above the shoreline.
 Two humans stood on the heliocruiser.
-The one in front, dressed in a silver, tight-fitting uniform, grasped a golden crossbar connected to the platform.
-The other stood behind him with her hands on a gray crossbar, her tattered dress flowing a short distance behind her.
+The one in front, dressed in a silver, skin-tight, body suit, grasped a golden crossbar connected to the platform.
+The other stood behind him with her hands on a gray crossbar, her tattered dress flapping behind her.

 The cruiser dipped toward the beach, swung left over the water, and turned sharply right before climbing toward the cliff top.
-When it seemed as though it would impact, it lurched up and over the rim.
+When impact seemed imminent, it lurched up and over the rim.

-The August setting sun reflected off the pilot’s protective helmet but burned the woman’s exposed skin.
-She drew the outside edges of her lips downward as dirty, tangled hair streamed behind her.
+The August setting sun reflected off the pilot’s black helmet but burned the woman’s exposed skin.
+The outside edges of her lips drew downward, and the wind fluttered her dirty, tangled hair.

-Slowing, the cruiser descended toward a tall mansion set in the center of a courtyard surrounded by nine, spiral towers equal in height to it.
-When the cruiser landed, several gray-helmeted militiamen in yellow, skin-tight suits, rushed toward it with batons at the ready.
+Slowing, the cruiser descended toward a courtyard.
+A six-story mansion surrounded by six, spiral towers dominated its center.
+When the cruiser landed, three gray-helmeted militiamen in yellow, skin-tight body suits rushed toward it with batons at the ready.

 2 – HOME TO ROOST

-Holding a turkey leg in one hand, a man in a yellow suit sat behind a large, semi-circular desk.
-Pans and bowls, brimming with succulent foods, stretched around him on a royal-blue tablecloth.
-In the wall to his right, a seam formed and expanded into a rectangular opening.
-Two militiamen marched in pulling a twenty-year-old woman in a tattered dress.
+A well-dressed man sat behind a semicircular desk.
+One hand gripped a turkey leg while the other hovered over pans and bowls brimming with succulent foods.
+In the wall, twenty feet to his right, a vertical seam formed and expanded into a rectangular opening.
+Two militiamen marched in pulling a young woman in a tattered dress.
 She struggled to keep up, her tousled hair splaying in every direction.
-They yanked her by the arms toward the desk and forced her to stand facing it.
+They yanked her toward the desk and forced her to stand opposite the yellow-suited man.

-The man behind the desk sat back, dabbed his mouth, and wiped his hands with his crimson, cloth napkin.
+The man set down the turkey leg, dabbed his mouth, and wiped his hands with his royal-blue, cloth napkin.
 “Another perimeter violator?”

 One militiaman bowed his head.
 “Yes, Supreme Mayor.”